On braids and links up to link-homotopy: Links up to link-homotopy

-The main purpose of this section is to use clasp-numbers to provide an explicit classification of link up to link-homotopy.
+The main purpose of this section is to use clasp-numbers, defined in Remark \ref{ccadeaucamfaitplaisir} above, to provide an explicit classification of links up to link-homotopy.
 In this way we recover results of Milnor \cite{MilnorLinkgrp} and Levine \cite{Levine4comp} for 4 or less components, and extend them partially for 5 components.
-To do so we first revisit in terms of claspers the work of Habegger and Lin \cite{HabeggerLinHomotopy} and more precisely the notion of partial conjugation.
+To do so we first revisit in terms of claspers the work of Habegger and Lin \cite{HabeggerLinHomotopy}. \begin{rmq} Kotorii and Mizusawa also considered in \cite{kotorii_link-homotopy_2020} the question of using clasper theory to classify 4-component links up to link-homotopy.
+They use a different kind of normal form, arranged along a tetrahedron shape, adapted to the 4-component case.
+The main difference with the present work, however, is that their result makes direct use of Levine's classification.
+Here we instead reprove the latter using Theorem \ref{thmHabLin} and clasper calculus.
+Our approach is likely to extend to the general case: as an illustration of this fact, we treat the algebraically split 5-component case at the end of this section. \end{rmq}